Table of Contents

 However, the USA FDA, American Institute of health, and the National Health Institutes still maintain that mercury fillings are safe.
 The associations state that mercury is combined with the other substances in the amalgam filling, making it completely safe.
 However, WHO lists mercury as one of the top ten chemicals of primary public health concern and states that even a little exposure can cause health problems.

-We should also note the mercury used in dental fillings is elemental mercury.
-And it is not the same as the mercury and methylmercury found in fish.
-Fish mercury is risky for thyroid disorders patients.
+We should also note that the mercury used in dental fillings is elemental mercury.
+It is not the same as the mercury and methylmercury found in fish.
+Fish mercury is risky for patients with thyroid disorders.

-Should thyroid guards shields be used during dental x-rays?
+Should thyroid guard shields be used during dental X-rays?

 Some symptoms experienced from mercury poisoning from dental fillings include long-term nerve damage, which results in numbness, memory impairment, numbness, paralysis, and damaged motor skills, among others.